-Satisfying these criteria includes at a minimum:
+Satisfying these criteria includes, at a minimum:

-- Demonstrate the technical data (see above) are being recorded at the Summit Facility by the EFD at >99% (TBC) reliability level for a period of at least 30 days - e.g. no significant dropouts in the live database at the Summit Facility; - Demonstrate the Summit Facility database is being mirrored to an EFD at the Base Facility with a lag time of no more than 35 seconds (e.g. one nominal visit; TBC); - Demonstrate the recorded data are being archived for long term access copy at Base Facility in Chile and a copy at NCSA (possibly the final US Data Center interim or otherwise); - Access to the technical data is achievable through standard monitoring dashboards from all support centers, including the Summit Facility, Base Facility, Headquarters for Operations in Tucson and US Data Center; - Access to the technical data through the use customizable GUI interface(s) and dashboards; and - Technical data are queryable through Rubin Science Platform tools e.g. Jupyter Lab notebooks and WEB interface.
+- Demonstrate the technical data (see above) are being recorded at the Summit Facility by the EFD at >99% (TBC) reliability level for a period of at least 30 days - e.g., no significant dropouts in the live database at the Summit Facility; - Demonstrate the Summit Facility database is being mirrored to an EFD at the Base Facility US Data Facility with a lag time of no more than 35 seconds, (e.g. one nominal visit); The Base Facility will only hold a backup copy of the EFD that is not instantly queriable. - Demonstrate the recorded data are being archived for long-term access a copy at the Base Facility in Chile and a copy at SLAC; - Access to the technical data is achievable through standard monitoring dashboards from all support centers, including the Summit Facility, Base Facility, Headquarters for Operations in Tucson and US Data Center; - Access to the technical data through the use of customizable GUI interface(s) and dashboards; and - Technical data are queryable through Rubin Science Platform tools e.g., Jupyter Lab notebooks and WEB interface.

-Transfer and archiving the EFD from the Base Facility to the US Data Center (when that decision is made), for the purpose of construction completeness evaluation the US Data Center is located at NCSA.
-US Data Center, interim or otherwise would be required for external queries from users outside the immediate Rubin Observatory Project.
+Transfer and archive the EFD from the Base Facility to the US Data Center.
+The US Data Center is located at SLAC for the purpose of construction completeness evaluation.
+The US Data Center is required for external queries from users outside the immediate Rubin Observatory Project.